No products in the cart.

 Can I use VISCOSITY with CBD?

-When working with CBD isolate, it is important to know that terpenes (including VISCOSITY Extract Liquifier) WILL NOT dissolve crystallized CBD into a vapeable solution.
+When working with CBD isolate, it is important to know that terpenes (including VISCOSITY Extract Liquifier) WILL NOT dissolve crystallized CBD.
 Generally this includes CBD oils, distillate, and isolate.

 How much VISCOSITY can I use with my extracts?